FOREIGN Investors in US Real Property: FIRPTA WITHHOLDING CERTIFICATE

 original application for a withholding certificate and any change in the terms of the

-The statement must be signed and accompanied by penalties of perjury statement.
+The statement must be signed and accompanied by a penalties of perjury statement.